-Vaginal discharge is typically white or clear, and may be thick or thin in texture.
-Healthy discharge can dry yellow, but if it has an odor, it may be a sign of infection.
+Vaginal discharge is typically white or clear and may be thick or thin in texture.
+Healthy discharge can dry yellow.
+However, this combined with an odor may be a sign of infection.

 Vaginal discharge is fluid that contains a mix of vaginal secretions and cervical mucus.
 The amount of vaginal discharge produced varies from person to person.

 Pregnancy, changing hormones, or the presence of an infection can affect the consistency and amount of vaginal discharge.